CodingItWrong/reactnativetesting.io/docs/e2e/external-services.md

 It seems like hitting external services would give you more confidence, and that using fake services isn't really testing your app.
 But hitting external services opens your tests up to flakiness due to network unreliability and outages in different systems--especially if the services aren't owned by you.
 Also, setting up test data against a real external service can make your tests much harder to write and maintain, making it less likely that you'll write and maintain them.

 So how can you gain confidence that your app works against the real service?
-Here's what I'd recommend, from preferred first:
+Here's what I'd recommend, in order of preference:

 1. You are almost certainly doing *some* manual testing your app.
 Let that manual testing be the test that the external service connectivity works.
 2. If you feel the need to automate testing of the external service connection, write just one or a few tests as part of a separate test suite.
 That way you can run it whenever you like, but it won't cause CI failures.
 Keep your main test suite using a fake external service.